himanshu-daga/Webster/README.md

 </html>
 ```
 5. Now add a screenshot of your html page in browser.
-6. Now create a pull request and it's done!
+6. Now create a pull request and it's done!!!
+That simple..

 ## License